Watermain replacement and improvement

-- Your water service box; and
+- Your water service box,

 Any damage caused by Regional construction will be repaired.
-We recommend you delay any driveway paving or major landscaping projects until this construction work is completed.
+We recommend that you delay any driveway paving or major landscaping projects until this construction work is completed.

 In-ground sprinkler systems

+Trees located in the municipal right-of-way will be protected during construction using temporary fencing.
 If tree branches within the municipal right-of-way interfere with construction, the trees will be pruned beforehand.